kh1em98/kh1em98/README.md

 - 👋 Hi, I’m Khiem Nguyen
+- 👋 Studying at HCMUS
-- 👀 I’m interested in Blockchain development
+- 👀 I’m Blockchain Developer
 - 🌱 My tech stack : Solidity, Hardhat, TypeScript, React
-- 📫 How to reach me : kh1em9800@gmail.com
+- 📫 How to reach me : khiem.na98@gmail.com

 <!---
 kh1em98/kh1em98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.